The Protection of Trees: A Step-by-Step Guide for Understanding the status of protected trees

 FAQs:

-What happens if I conduct work on a tree that is protected without permission?
+What is the consequence if I do work on a tree that is protected without permission?

-Can I appeal an TPO and/or preservation order?
+Can I contest an TPO and/or preservation order?

 Conclusion